Paid Drug Testing Trials: The Risks to Community College Students

 • Diet and exercise studies

-• Addiction studies (including nicotine, caffeine, alcohol, etcetera)
+• Addiction studies (including nicotine, caffeine, alcohol, and other substances)

-• Visual, dermatological, psychological, and other physical and cognitive studies
+• Vision, dermatology, psychology, and other physical or cognitive studies

 • Sensory studies